 The Wanicare Foundation

-The Wanicare Foundation is a Dutch, non-governmental and non-profit organization who supports primaily the Cikananga Wildlife Center hands-on, with operational management and financial funding.
+The Wanicare Foundation is a Dutch, non-governmental and non-profit organization who supports primarily the Cikananga Wildlife Center hands-on, with operational management and financial funding.
 After the reorganisation of the center Wanicare started running programs for the protection of habitats and release programs for the (critically) endangered animals such as Silvery gibbons and Javan leopards.
-Wanicare was founded in 2009 by veterinary assistant Willemijn Eggen.
+Wanicare was founded in 2009 by para-veterinarian Willemijn Eggen.

-In 2008 Willemijn arrived at Cikananga for an internship.
+In 2008 Willemijn arrived at Cikananga for the first time as a temporary intern.
 She was confronted with a center that was going through a very rough time due to the loss of funding and founded therefor Wanicare.
-Ever since the rescue center has become more organized and more professional.
-With a small budget, hard work and full determination the Wanicare Foundation together with Cikananga team has made a great difference in animal welfare in the center and the prospect for the animals.
+Ever since the rescue center has become more organized and more professional under the close supervision of Willemijn.
+With a small budget, hard work and full determination the Wanicare Foundation together with Cikananga team has made a great difference in animal welfare in the center and the prospect for the animals and has become a leading organisation in Indonesia.

 Wanicare also started other programs (in cooperation with Cikananga Wildlife Center) related to habitat protection, animal conservation and releases for animals that are (critically) endangered like the almost extinct Javan Leopard.
 Please find more information on the Projects page.